apostrophecms/apostrophe/CONTRIBUTING.md

 ["help wanted"](https://github.com/apostrophecms/apostrophe/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
 and ["good first issue"](https://github.com/apostrophecms/apostrophe/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) issues.

-Please not that if you are using Windows for development, we strongly recommend using
+Please note that if you are using Windows for development, we strongly recommend using
 [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/windows-or-wsl) both for development on the core Apostrophe modules and developing your own